01-edu/public/subjects/blockchain/local-node/README.md

 Noticeably, local javascript nodes are not connected to any network and provide already 10 account populated with test ether.

-This quest self validate with an empty "local-node.js" file
+> There is no code to submit for this exercise.
+Submit an empty file.

 ### Notions